Young Adults Turning to Drugs & Alcohol to Cope with COVID Stress

 U.S. Bureau of Labor Statistics.
 “Employment and Unemployment Among Youth Summary.”
 August 18, 2020.
 Accessed October 6, 2020.

 American Association for the Advancement of Science.
-“Binge drinking in college may lower chances of landing a job after college.”
+“Binge drinking in college may lower chan[…] a job after college.”
 September 20, 2017.
 Accessed October 6, 2020.

 Federal Reserve Bank of New York.
 “The Labor Market for Recent College Graduates.”
 July 17, 2020.
 Accessed October 6, 2020.